JarvusInnovations/jarvus-guide-to-extjs/README.md

 # The Jarvus Guide to Ext JS

+Welcome to the Jarvus Guide to Ext JS!
+This book is a work-in-progress and is intended to provide a living guide to Jarvus Innovation's evolving best practices in building and maintaining large Ext JS projects.

 ## Why Ext JS?
 - Provides full complement of extensible UI components
 - Provides an effective packaging system for sharing components with accompanying assets and CSS between projects